-A court-connected referral for dispute resolution services can be made only to programs that have been approved.
-A program is approved by the Chief Justice of the applicable Trial Court Department in which it seeks to provide services.
-All programs currently approved to provide court-connected alternative dispute resolution services in the Trial Court must reapply, and any new programs seeking approval to provide court-connected dispute resolution services must apply for approval.
+The court will only refer to dispute resolution services that have been approved.
+Programs are approved by the Chief Justice of the Trial Court Department where the program wants to provide services.
+All programs that are currently approved to provide court-connected ADR services must reapply, and any new programs that want to provide court-connected ADR services have to apply for approval.

 Definitions for eligible ADR programs

-There are two versions of the program application: one for existing programs and one for new programs.
+There are 2 versions of the program application: One for existing programs and one for new programs.

-An “existing program” is a program that was approved in the previous application process and remains in good standing to receive referrals in the Trial Court Department(s) in which it was approved to provide services.
-The application for existing programs is streamlined to allow programs to update information supplied in the previous application process except the Probate and Family Court requires complete responses rather than "No Changes".
+An existing program is a program that was approved in the previous application process and is still in good standing to receive referrals in the department(s) where it was approved to provide services.
+The application for existing programs is streamlined so programs can update information they gave in the previous application process, except the Probate and Family Court, which requires complete responses, instead of marking "No Changes."

-- A program seeking approval for the first time; or
+- A program looking for approval for the first time; or

-- A program previously approved in one department and seeking to provide services in another department; or
+- A program that was previously approved in one department and wants to provide services in another department; or

-- A program previously approved in a department and seeking to provide a different ADR process to be used in that department.
+- A program that was previously approved in a department and wants to provide a different ADR process in that department.

-A note regarding the District Court: If the District Court Department specifically requests that a program approved to provide mediation services expand to provide conciliation services within a court division, it is not considered a new program.
-Such programs are required to update its roster of qualified neutrals and submit the list of new conciliators with the application or within 30 days following the approval to provide conciliation services.
+If the District Court Department specifically requests that a program approved to offer mediation services expands to offer conciliation services in a court division, it’s not considered a new program.
+These programs must update their roster of qualified neutrals and submit the list of new conciliators with the application or within 30 days of being approved to offer conciliation services.

 Department requirements for ADR programs

-Before applying as a new or existing alternative dispute resolution program, please review the following requirements per specific courts within the Trial Court:
+Before applying as a new or existing ADR program, please review the requirements below for each Trial Court Department.

-The District Court Department is not approving programs that charge fees for dispute resolution services for court referred cases.
-If you are NOT currently approved and are seeking approval to provide services in one or more District Court divisions, you must obtain and include with your application a letter from the first justice of each court division reflecting his or her intention to utilize the type of dispute resolution service you intend to provide.
+The District Court Department isn’t approving programs that charge fees for ADR services for court referred cases.
+If you’re not currently approved and want to be approved to provide services in one or more District Court division, you must include a letter from the first justice of each court division explaining how they plan to use the type of dispute resolution service you want to provide with your application.

-The Housing Court Department is taking applications for court-connected dispute resolution services.
-The Housing Court Department will continue to offer mediation and dispute intervention services in all types of cases through its “in-house” Housing Specialist Department.
-However, the Housing Court Department will also consider applications from other programs that have subject matter expertise in the areas of personal injury, including lead paint, mold and asbestos, zoning litigation, foreclosure litigation and environmental litigation in determining the need for court-connected dispute resolution options.
+The Housing Court Department is taking applications for court-connected ADR services.
+The Department will continue to offer mediation and dispute intervention services in all types of cases through its Housing Specialist Department.
+However, the Housing Court Department will also consider applications from other programs that have subject matter expertise in the areas of:

-When determining program approval, the Juvenile Court Department will consider relevant subject matter expertise including, but not limited to, education and training in the areas of child and family welfare, permanency mediation and parent-child mediation.
+The Juvenile Court Department will consider relevant subject matter expertise to decide whether to approve a program, including, but not limited to, education and training in the areas of:

 Probate and Family Court

-Existing Programs: The Probate and Family Court Department requires all programs to complete the full application process.
-Therefore, all existing programs are prohibited from replying to the questions in the Program Application as “No Changes” and are required to provide full responses.
+The Probate and Family Court Department requires all programs to complete the full application process.
+All existing programs can’t reply to the questions in the Program Application as “No Changes,” and must provide full responses.